 Smartphones, tablets, laptops, mobile apps and social media; how we interact and communicate with each other has changed a lot.
-Your skills in rule setting, support, and guidance are vital when it comes to ensuring your kids enjoy positive online experiences and can help them navigate this ever evolving digital landscape.
+Your skills in rule setting, support, and guidance are vital when it comes to ensuring your kids enjoy positive online experiences and can help them navigate this ever-evolving digital landscape.

 What goes on, online?

-Your kids’ online world is as much a part of their life as school or friends, so it is vital that you understand the risks when giving them screen time.
+Your kids’ online world is as much a part of their life as their school or friends, so it is vital that you understand the risks when giving them screen time.